austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Cleaned up the react meetup api code a bit, made it into a bootstrap card on Brian's suggestion

 **Thoughts**: I think I am going to make a card for each of the next 3 meetups.
 This will make the log ins a little more complicated but it shouldn't be too bad.
 I am also planning on working on the FCC react recipe box tomorrow.
 It would probably be a good idea to make a medium post twice a month or so.
 Maybe I will start that tomorrow as well.

+### Day 49: September 12, 2017

+**Today's Progress**: Made bootstrap cards for the next 3 meeetups.
+Working on getting the RSVP buttons functional.

+**Thoughts**: Unfortunately I was unable to code the last 2 days due to personal circumstances, but I am back at it.
+As soon as I get the 3 RSVP buttons to work, I will work on the next FCC React project.
+As for the medium post, I may want to make my own blog site...